moggieuk/ERCF-Software-V3/doc/UPGRADE.md

 # Important: Happy Hare upgrade notes
-In v1.2.0, v1.2.1 and v1.2.2 changes were made that altered the contents of the `ercf_hardware.cfg` and `ercf_parameters.cfg` as well as adding new klipper extra modules.
+In v1.2.0, v1.2.1, v1.2.2 and v1.3.0 changes were made that altered the contents of the `ercf_hardware.cfg` and `ercf_parameters.cfg` as well as adding new klipper extra modules.
 When upgrading to these versions it is necessary to also run:

  > cd /home/pi/ERCF-Software-V3<br>
  > ./install.sh

+Optionally if you have multiple instances of Klipper running on a single rpi or have Klipper installed in a non-standard location you will also need to add `-c` and `-k` flags like so:

+ > ./install.sh -k <klipper_home_dir> -c <klipper_config_dir>

 This will attempt to update your `.cfg` files for you and install the additional klipper modules.
 If successful nothing else is required.
 However if you are curious or run into problems, keep reading...